iterative/dvc.org/content/docs/command-reference/import.md

 To actually [version the data](/doc/start/data-and-model-versioning), `git add` (and `git commit`) the import `.dvc` file.

+⚠️ Relevant notes and limitation:

+- Source DVC repos should have a default
+  [DVC remote](/doc/command-reference/remote) containing the target data for this command to work.
+- The only exception to the above requirement is for local repos, where DVC will try to copy the data from its <abbr>cache</abbr> first.
+- Limited support for [chained imports](#example-chained-imports) is available (importing data that was itself imported into the source repo from another one).
-Note that `dvc repro` doesn't check or update import `.dvc` files (see `dvc freeze`), use `dvc update` to bring the import up to date from the data source.
+- Note that `dvc repro` doesn't check or update import `.dvc` files (see `dvc freeze`), use `dvc update` to bring the import up to date from the data source.

-DVC includes limited support for chained imports (importing data that was imported into the source repo at `url`).

-> See [Chained imports](#example-chained-imports) below for more details.

 ## Options